Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

-We summarize results by computing the median RMSD across the 1,000 selected best steps, and average across all 8 backbones, as illustrated in \cref{fig:fixed_backbone_sequence_design_performance}.
+We summarize results by computing the median RMSD across the 1,000 selected best steps, and average across all backbones, as illustrated in \cref{fig:fixed_backbone_sequence_design_performance}.
 For Agent Rosetta, we show results as a function of average cost of one trajectory with different LLMs.
-We note that, compared to agents, ProteinMPNN has a negligible computational cost, an advantage of specialized ML models over general-purpose LLMs.
+We note that, compared to agents, ProteinMPNN and BoltzGen have negligible computational cost, an advantage of specialized ML models over general-purpose LLMs.
 Furthermore, we include the RosettaScripts action success rate and the portion of output tokens that were reasoning.
-With our tailored environment, all LLMs achieve action success rates $\geq86\%$.
-We found that the agent's designs are on par with ProteinMPNN (within a $0.20$\AA~tolerance), with Gemini 2.5 Flash and Qwen3 Instruct achieving the best cost-performance tradeoff.
-From the detailed tabular results in \cref{table:fixed_backbone_sequence_results_median,table:fixed_backbone_sequence_design_median_mean}, we found that our agent generates designs with lower RMSD for 5 out of the 8 conformations, but ProteinMPNN usually achieves higher pLDDT (see \cref{fig:fixed_backbone_sequence_design_performance_all}).
-However, note that the RMSD and pLDDT calculated by ESMFold are biased towards naturalistic protein sequences which favor the designs generated by data-driven methods such as ProteinMPNN over those of physics-based methods like Rosetta.
+With our tailored environment, all frontier LLMs achieve action success rates $\geq85\%$.
+There is a gap in action success rate between frontier LLMs and the smaller Qwen3 30B.
+We remark that, even though smaller models may be worse out-of-the-box, our environment is a first step towards training specialized scientific agents with reinforcement learning (\eg, GRPO \cite{shao2024deepseekmath}).

-Finally, \cref{fig:fixed_backbone_sequence_design_designs} shows the best design for each method on every backbone.
-Our findings highlight the absence of a single dominating design methodology.
+We found that the agent's designs are on par with ProteinMPNN and BoltzGen (within a 0.20\AA~tolerance), with Gemini 2.5 Flash and Qwen3 235B Instruct (CoT) achieving the best cost-performance tradeoff.
+From the detailed results in \cref{table:fixed_backbone_sequence_results_median,table:fixed_backbone_sequence_design_median_mean}, we found that our agent generates designs with lower RMSD for 4 out of the 8 conformations, but ProteinMPNN and BoltzGen usually achieve higher pLDDTs (see \cref{fig:fixed_backbone_sequence_design_performance_all}).